KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Rough and slippery roads did not deter the enthusiastic officials and delegates of the M.I.A.
 League (Australian Rules) competition from attending the league meeting, held at Myer's Hotel, Whitton, on Friday night last (July 23), and they only had twenty minutes to go before it would have been Saturday when they left.
 Prior to the league meeting the judiciary committee dealt with several matters and the findings were reported at the meeting.

 Mr. P. Neil (president) occupied the chair at the league meeting and along with him sat Mr. W. Jacka, hon. secretary, and Mr. Lewis, hon. treasurer.
-The delegates who answered the roll call were: Messrs.
+The delegates who answered the roll call were Messrs.
 A. McGrath and A. Meline, Whitton; W Hennessy and D. Davis, Yanco; W. Breen and N.Trait, Cowshed Hill; G. Williams and E. Robb, Fivebough; Finley and De Mamiel, Darlington Point; A. W. Lowrie and S. Crozier, Wamoon.
 Mr Rice acted as delegate for Enterprise.
 Griffith were without representation.

 SHOULD GRIFFITH BE DISQUALIFIED

-If it had of been the 30th of the month, instead of the 23rd, Griffith, would have been disqualified from the competition, or at least had all four wins wiped off according to the president's interpretation of Rule 73, which is worded as follows:-
+If it had of been the 30th of the month, instead of the 23rd, Griffith, would have been disqualified from the competition, or at least had all four wins wiped off according to the president's interpretation of Rule 73, which is worded as follows: -

-73.— Any club represented on the league NEGLECTING or refusing TO FORWARD ALL MONEY DUE to the league, neglecting to pay its declared share of the loss that may arise, or call that may be made with in one month, after due notice has been given by the secretary, shall cease to be connected with the league, and shall be disqualified from any future representation thereon, but may be re-admitted at any time thereafter by payment of dues, losses and annual fee.
+73.— Any club represented on the league NEGLECTING or refusing TO FORWARD ALL MONEY DUE to the league, neglecting to pay its declared share of the loss that may arise, or call that may be made within one month, after due notice has been given by the secretary, shall cease to be connected with the league, and shall be disqualified from any future representation thereon, but may be re-admitted at any time thereafter by payment of dues, losses and annual fee.

 NINE POUNDS BEHIND